dxos/dxos/docs/docs/guide/why.md

 ## Mission

-Our mission it to create a fully decentralized alternative to the existing Cloud, that enables independent software developers to create scalable privacy preserving applications.
+Our mission is to create a fully decentralized alternative to the existing Cloud, that enables independent software developers to create scalable privacy preserving applications.

 ## Vision